top of page

 Living with two semi-feral dogs has given me a unique perspective on the needs of these special animals.
 When I first met Chloe and Bella, they would run around me at a distance, never coming close enough for me to touch them.

-By setting small goals, giving them space and exercising patience, I was finally able to gain their trust.
+mall goals, giving them space and exercising patience, I was finally able to gain their trust.
 Now we can enjoy cuddling on the couch, playing with their toys, and beginning to train together so they can gain even more confidence.

 I look forward to meeting you and your dog!